wyxos/dazzle/README.md

 ## Key Features

-- **Browse Content:** Easily browse through various sources to find media files.
+- **Browse and Discover Content:** Easily browse through various online sources to discover and manage media files.
-- **Download with One Click:** Download media files without the hassle of choosing directories each time.
+- **Effortless Downloads:** Download media files with a single click, automatically organizing them into designated folders.
-- **Blacklist Unwanted Content:** Mark content that you don't want to see again.
+- **Blacklist Management:** Quickly mark and hide content you don't want to see again, keeping your collection clean.
-- **Automatic File Management:** Let the app manage your files for you, organizing them in a simple and efficient manner.
+- **Smart File Organization:** Dazzle automatically sorts and organizes your media files, saving you time and effort.

 ## Current Capabilities

-- **Image Download from CivitAI:** As of now, Dazzle supports downloading images from CivitAI.
+- **Image Download from CivitAI:** Dazzle currently supports downloading and organizing images directly from CivitAI, with more sources to come in future updates.

 ## Getting Started